PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 #### Train, Validate and Deploy the Model

-The idea behing this model can be explained.
+The idea behing the diagram shown above will be explained in this section.

 Once the data scientist is happy with the prediction developed in Azure Machine Learning, an Azure DevOps pipeline/release can be created to automate the process of training, registering and deploying the model and this is where the collaboration between DevOps Development Team and Data Science Team begins.